Manx cat breed profile

 What’s the average size of a Manx cat?

-Manx cats are usually medium to large in size, growing to around 14 to 16 inches in length, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+Manx cats are usually medium to large in size, growing to around 14 to 16 inches in length, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.
 Male Manx cats are often larger than females, but on average, this cat weighs between 8 to 12 pounds.

 One thing that makes this cat breed super unique is the different variations in tail length.
 Manx cats can either have a typical tail, a shorter one or no tail at all (due to a genetic mutation), Dr. McCullough says.